ISM COURSE SUMMARY

 - Personal journaling and reflections on each step of the meditation.

-- Worksheets for each of the seven steps in the meditation.
+- Worksheet Journals for each of the seven steps in the meditation.

 - Work with a dyad partner and mentor.